dbt-labs/corp/handbook.md

 #### Initial Office Set Up - New Hires

-Upon starting with Fishtown Analytics, we will provide you with a MacBook Pro.
+Upon starting with dbt Labs, we will provide you with a MacBook Pro.
 In addition to the computer, each team member will be able to expense up to $1,500 towards their office set up.
 Items to be reimbursed could include:

 - Monitor
 - Mouse